-Sound Blaster Audio & HDMI/Mini Display Port
+Sound Blaster Cinema 2 & HDMI

-- 1. When you connect a display to the HDMI-Out port, or Mini Display port the Sound Blaster Cinema controls will be disabled. - 2.
-A warning box will pop-up and will prompt "...Do you want to select another audio device now?". - Click No to continue using the audio output from your external display attached to the HDMI-Out port, or Mini Display port (do not attempt to select another audio device when connected to the external isplay).
+- 1. When you connect an HDMI display to the HDMI-Out port, the Sound Blaster Cinema controls will be disabled. - 2.
+A warning box will pop-up and will prompt "...Do you want to select another audio device now?". - 3.
+Click No to continue using the HDMI audio output from your external display (do not attempt to select another audio device when connected to the external HDMI display).